Earache

 Go to the nearest Hospital Emergency (A&E) Department or phone 999

-• Develops dizziness or is losing their balance
+• Dizziness or is losing their balance

-• Continues to have a fever of 38.0°C or above for more than 5 days
+• Temperature of 38°C or above for more than 5 days or shivering with fever (rigors)

 Please ring your GP surgery or call NHS 111 - dial 111

-We recognise that during the current COVID-19 crisis, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

 If none of the above features are present

-Additional advice is also available to young families for coping with crying of well babies – click here
+• Additional advice is also available to young families for coping with crying of well babies – click here.

 Self care